lanternadev/lanternadev/README.md

 ## Senior Operations Engineer with over 20 years SharePoint experience

 I'm interested in PowerShell, SharePoint, M365, SQL Server, Azure, C#, Azure DevOps and lots more.

-I enjoy automating and managing all aspects of Microsoft 365 and SharePoint.
+I focus on the automation and management of all aspects of Microsoft 365 and SharePoint.

+In my spare time I enjoy development (Python, C++, etc) on my Linux-based homelabs.

 ### Recent projects include: